• Skip to primary navigation

 CONS

-• No advanced features (half-open Hi-Hat cymbal sound, triple zone Ride cymbal)
+• No advanced features (half-open Hi-Hat cymbal sound, triple-zone Ride cymbal)

 Alesis Nitro’s setup puts analog drum kits to shame with its quality, compactness, and sound.
-The equipment is easy to set up, the music is impressive, and the various options on the module helps the beginner hone new drumming skills as early as possible.
+The equipment is easy to set up, the music is impressive, and the various options on the module help the beginner hone new drumming skills as early as possible.
 Whether a pro or a beginner, you will undoubtedly enjoy playing and practicing with this e-kit.

 So let’s quickly learn what’s important when looking for a good starter drum kit: